Sewer56/claude-code-nix-flake/readme.md

 | `skipBackup`    | boolean       | `false`            | Skip backing up existing files before applying configuration         |

 >[!CAUTION]
-> Due to a [Claude bug with symlinked files](https://github.com/anthropics/claude-code/issues/764), this module copies files instead of symlinking them. **Removed commands and agents won't be deleted from your config** unless you use `forceClean=true`.
+> Due to a [Claude bug with symlinked files](https://github.com/anthropics/claude-code/issues/764), this module copies files instead of symlinking them. **Removed commands, agents, and hooks won't be deleted from your config** unless you use `forceClean=true`.
 >
-> **Warning:** `forceClean` deletes ALL existing commands and agents (including non-Nix ones) before adding new ones.
+> **Warning:** `forceClean` deletes ALL existing commands, agents, and hooks (including non-Nix ones) before adding new ones.
 Create backups first.

 >[!WARNING]
 > **Configuration files are modified in-place.** This module directly edits your existing Claude Code configuration files.